| |

 Your Goals need to be clear and specific to you.
 Not what everyone else wants but what you really want.

-Your goals need to be within the realms of possibility – given the right plan.
-If they are too farfetched too soon, it may be not easy to buy into them emotionally and psychologically as you don’t really believe you can do it.
+Given the right plan, your goals need to be within the realms of possibility.
+If they are too farfetched too soon, buying into them emotionally and psychologically may not be easy as you don’t believe you can do it.

 They need to be feelable, i.e. you will know when you have reached them.
 Just being happier might not cut it if you don’t know what that means or looks like.